 ORDER BY ColumnName;

-The query uses a FULL OUTER JOIN to list all columns from both tables, compares their data types and maximum lengths, and displays the result in the Difference column, indicating whether the values match (Match), differ (Mismatch), or are missing from one of the tables (Missing in Dev / Missing in Prod).
+The query uses a FULL OUTER JOIN to return all columns from both tables, compare their data types and maximum lengths, and show the result in the Difference column.
+This column indicates whether the values match (Match), differ (Mismatch), or exist in only one table (Missing in Dev / Missing in Prod).

-2. Create a new temporary table with the same schema as the source table, rename the columns to match the source, and change mismatched data types to match the source.
+2. Create a new temporary table with the same schema as the source table, rename columns to match the source table, and change any mismatched data types so that they match the source schema.

 USE Prod;